SpinningGoblin/deep_world/design/src/what_is_the_game.md

 The game is inspired by old-school "blobbers", tabletop role-playing games, and board games.

+### What should the game feel like?

+Main things I want the game to be about:

+- tactics
+  - combat should be interesting, and fun.
+  - There should be a variable amount of challenge, determined by the player.
+- exploration
+  - The world should be interesting to explore, with lived in spaces
+  - Even though the world is constantly changing, the rooms the player goes through still need to be interesting and possibly directly created.

 ## Objective

 Is there an endpoint?
 What is the goal?